Synertry/GoSysUtils/README.md

 I advise you to fork this repository if you want to use it, as I will migrate to a slightly different name [GoSynUtils](https://github.com/Synertry/GoSynUtils) as well as trying to go for 0 dependencies.
-Also I made the wrong assumption that I needed to capitalize package to export them.
-You only need to export it's members.
+Also, I made the wrong assumption that I needed to capitalize package names to export them.
+You only need to export its members and interfaces.

 ## Package Overview